 Communication is also another area of property management that automation can make a difference in.
 For example, clients need assistance with an issue in their units.
 Instead of calling or visiting the property office to lodge their requests, they can simply pull up the property mobile solution.
 Therein they can create service requests that is processed smoothly by the app so that your maintenance team can take care of them in order.

-Internet of Things, or IoT for short, is a network of interconnected devices such as occupancy sensors, room temperature monitors, and even consumer devices like smart refrigerators and smart ovens.
+The Internet of Things, or IoT for short, is a network of interconnected devices such as occupancy sensors, indoor climate and air quality monitors, and even consumer devices like smart refrigerators and smart ovens.

 Ever since British technologist Kevin Ashton named the concept in 1999, the number of connected objects globally has only grown.
 According to an article by Statista, there are around 26 billion IoT devices worldwide.
 And this number is forecasted to nearly double by 2023.